IanESmith/static-website/Services/cdmp/notes.md

 ### About to do/doing
 - continuing work on the July Release functionality
-- create method of connecting any new environments to the Hardware Security Modules
 - publish and share the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP
 - have TDSC complete and publish their test strategy (covering functional, security, performance, infrastructure) and what the split/share /overlap between CDP and its tenants is